jameslkey/LCDScroll/sphinx/index.rst

 ..
-LcdScroll documentation master file, created by sphinx-quickstart on Thu Aug 17 16:55:07 2017.
+LCDScroll documentation master file, created by sphinx-quickstart on Sat Aug 19 23:17:49 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to LcdScroll's documentation!
+Welcome to LCDScroll's documentation!
 =====================================

 .. toctree::